devtyty/memo-context/README.md

 ### `Generate code context-api structure`

 #### For MacOs
-Open terminal by project ./project_folder run [source megabee.sh]
+Open terminal by project ./project_folder.\
+run [source megabee.sh].\
-It will show syntax to create a folder for context api
+It will show syntax to create a folder for context api.\